Advancing Object Goal Navigation Through LLM-enhanced Object Affinities Transfer

 \section{Conclusions}

-This study introduces the LOAT framework, a novel approach that integrates LLM-derived object semantics with historical experiential object affinities to enhance robotic navigation.
-LOAT significantly improves navigation in environments like AI2-THOR and Habitat across three benchmarks, showing proficiency with unseen objects.
-It adapts to both metric-map-based and topological-graph-based policies, demonstrating its broad applicability.
-Visualizations confirm LOAT's effectiveness in directing policies to focus on semantically relevant objects and its innovative capacity for dynamic focus adjustment, thereby boosting navigational adaptability and efficiency.
+In this paper, we propose the LOAT framework, a novel approach that integrates LLM-derived object semantics with historical experiential object affinities to enhance robotic navigation.
+LOAT significantly improves navigation in environments like AI2-THOR and Habitat across three benchmarks, demonstrating excellent navigation performance and generalization ability in unseen scenarios and targets.
+In addition, as a flexible plugin, it can be combined with different types of downstream policy, such as metric-map-based and topological-graph-based policies.

-While LOAT’s performance can be influenced by the diversity of object categories in the underlying semantic map, future research could explore extending LOAT’s dual-module strategy to open vocabulary navigation.
+While LOAT’s performance can be influenced by the diversity of object categories in the underlying semantic map, extending LOAT’s dual-module strategy to open vocabulary navigation is still challenging.
 Such an approach holds promise for expanding its adaptability to a broader range of environments and tasks, further advancing autonomous navigation capabilities.